WTO rejects EU bid to stop U.S. tariffs over Airbus

 The WTO appeared to strengthen findings against the A350, saying it had both cost sales and damaged Boeing’s market-share prospects - a process called impedance - in the busier twin-engined long-haul market where Boeing offers its 787 Dreamliner.

-The European Commission said it took note of the report, adding it contained a number of serious legal errors.
+The latest report put the world’s largest corporate trade dispute squarely on the agenda for new EU Trade Commissioner Phil Hogan, who started his term on Sunday.

-The Commission, with Irishman Phil Hogan leading trade policy since Dec 1, said it would consider its next steps, including a possible appeal, while seeking an overall agreement on aircraft subsidies with the United States.
+The Commission said the new findings contained serious legal errors and that it would consider its next steps, including a possible appeal, while seeking an accord with the United States.

 There was no immediate comment from the U.S. Trade Representative.

+As so often following the dozens of rulings in the 15-year-old trade case, Airbus and Boeing were left starkly at odds.

+Boeing claimed a complete loss for its European rival Airbus, which it said continued to harm the U.S. aerospace industry by receiving billions of euros in illegal aid.

-European sources said the decision to drop references to the A380 causing lost sales to Boeing had cut about $2 billion from a list of harms worth $7.5 billion that had driven the WTO’s decision to allow U.S. tariffs up to the same amount.
+Airbus said the WTO’s decision to drop previous references to the A380 causing lost sales to Boeing meant the United States should slash its authorized tariffs by $2 billion to $5.5 billion.

-They did not immediately say whether the finding against the A350 would change the equation in the opposite direction.

-U.S. sources argued such calculations were “irrelevant,” since only full compliance or an agreement to settle the trade dispute politically would cancel WTO approval for the tariffs.
+U.S. sources said only full compliance or a political settlement - which is widely seen as remote amid fragile economic ties - could legally cancel WTO approval for tariffs.

 Both sides can appeal the latest finding but doing so could place the WTO in uncertain legal territory, experts said.

-The WTO Appellate Body, which hears appeals, will cease to function after Dec.
+The WTO Appellate Body will cease to function after Dec.
 10 due to U.S. blocking of new appointments, leaving a tight deadline to challenge Monday’s ruling.

-Any appeals launched after that date risk falling into a legal void, while it remains unclear whether the Appellate Body will be allowed to rule on appeals filed before then.
+Any appeals launched after that date risk falling into a legal void, while it remains unclear whether the body will be allowed to rule on appeals filed before then.

-Officials on both sides have expressed support for a negotiated settlement while accusing the other of failing to take the prospect of a negotiated solution seriously.

-Airbus has said all sides stand to lose from a protracted trade war while Boeing has said the question of any bilateral government negotiations is a matter for the U.S. Administration.
-Both planemakers have promised to comply with WTO rulings.

-Reporting by Tim Hepher and Philip Blenkinsop; Editing by Edmund Blair, Peter Graff and Giles Elgood
+Reporting by Tim Hepher and Philip Blenkinsop; Editing by Peter Graff, Giles Elgood and Lisa Shumaker